-With this explored understanding of what duty-free really means as a technical term, it should be becoming clear that if something has duty-free status, that doesn’t necessarily mean it’s available cheaper than what you’d pay for it via your regular shopping channels.
-It doesn’t necessarily translate into savings, although that’s the impression often given by the mere mentioning of that status.
+With this explored understanding of what duty-free means as a technical term – it should be clear that something duty-free doesn’t necessarily mean it’s cheaper than your regular shopping avenues.
+You may often find yourself saving money on particular items, especially if you go to a coupon website and find an appropriate deal to cut your costs further.
+Therefore duty-free doesn’t necessarily translate into savings, although that’s the impression often given by the mere mentioning of that status.

 The clever way to do duty-free shopping